ONEmCommunications/onemsdk-js/README.md

 Instantiates a new FormTag.
 It is the equivalent of the HTML <form> tag and it is always the root (it cannot be placed inside of another tag).
 The FormTag is be used in all the situations where some data is expected from the user.
-The FormTag can have only SectionTag children and each SectionTag deals with one piece of data from the user.
+The FormTag can have one SnackbarTag child followed by multiple SectionTag children and each SectionTag deals with one piece of data from the user.